w3c/editing/docs/clipboard-unsanitized/explainer.md

 ## Proposal

 With this new proposal, we will be introducing a new `unsanitized` parameter in the [read()](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) method so the content is round trippable i.e. `read()` would return the content without any sanitization.
-On [write](https://w3c.github.io/clipboard-apis/#dom-clipboard-write) method call, we will always write unsanitized HTML content if `text/html` is provided in the [ClipboardItem](https://w3c.github.io/clipboard-apis/#clipboard-item-interface).
+On [write](https://w3c.github.io/clipboard-apis/#dom-clipboard-write) method call, we will always write a well-formed HTML document if `text/html` is provided in the [ClipboardItem](https://w3c.github.io/clipboard-apis/#clipboard-item-interface).

 ### IDL changes
 ```